Krishnendu0016/todo-app/README.md

 - To mark a task as done, click on the checkmark icon next to the task title.
 - To delete a task, click on the trash icon next to the task title.
 - Toggle between light and dark modes by clicking on the sun/moon icon.
-- Use the `mod+J` keyboard shortcut to toggle color schemes.
+- Use the `window + J` keyboard shortcut to toggle color schemes.

 ### Credits: